micartey/elixir-distributed-database/README.md

 ### get

 `get` will retrive the data from all neighbors and check which update is the newest.
-After finding the newest change, the data will be shared.
+Only the newest data will be returned.

 > [!NOTE]
 > This has no affect on the data on the current node.